Director, Marketing and Communication

 - be hosted on a web server which is managed by QUT and on QUT infrastructure.
 Exceptions must be approved in writing by the Registrar

 - adhere to corporate identity, accessibility and other standards as outlined in QUTs Web Standards.
 Exceptions must be approved in writing by the Director, Marketing and Communication

 - include the University's CRICOS provider number, as outlined in the CRICOS Guide

-- in the case of unit or course home pages used for teaching and learning, follow guidelines issued by the Deputy Vice-Chancellor (Technology, Information and Learning Support) for on-line teaching and learning sites.
+- in the case of unit or course home pages used for teaching and learning, follow guidelines issued by the Deputy Vice-Chancellor (Technology, Information and Library Services) for on-line teaching and learning sites.